elmasri-ali/Portfolio/README.md

 ### Europe & West Asia
 - **Syria:** A journey through history and culture. 🇸🇾
-- **Cyprus:** Relaxing on the beautiful Mediterranean island. :cyprus:
+- **Cyprus:** Relaxing on the beautiful Mediterranean island. 🇨🇾
-- **Bulgaria:** Discovering the charm of Eastern Europe. :bulgaria:
+- **Bulgaria:** Discovering the charm of Eastern Europe. 🇧🇬
-- **Turkey:** Experiencing the unique blend of East and West. :tr:
+- **Turkey:** Experiencing the unique blend of East and West. 🇹🇷
-- **Iceland:** Chasing the Northern Lights and exploring otherworldly landscapes. :iceland:
+- **Iceland:** Chasing the Northern Lights and exploring otherworldly landscapes. 🇮🇸
-- **Finland:** Enjoying the winter wonderland and its serene beauty. :finland:
+- **Finland:** Enjoying the winter wonderland and its serene beauty. 🇫🇮
-- **Norway:** Skiing and admiring the breathtaking fjords. :norway:
+- **Norway:** Skiing and admiring the breathtaking fjords. 🇳🇴
-- **Ireland:** Soaking in the lush, green landscapes and vibrant culture. :ireland:
+- **Ireland:** Soaking in the lush, green landscapes and vibrant culture. 🇮🇪
-- **Poland:** Exploring the rich history and diverse culture. :poland:
+- **Poland:** Exploring the rich history and diverse culture. 🇵🇱
 <img src="ice.jpg" alt="Description of image" width="300"/>

 ### Asia
-- **Maldives:** Relaxing in the stunning tropical paradise. :maldives:
+- **Maldives:** Relaxing in the stunning tropical paradise. 🇲🇻
-- **Japan:** Immersing in the rich culture and indulging in the vibrant world of anime. :jp:
+- **Japan:** Immersing in the rich culture and indulging in the vibrant world of anime. 🇯🇵
 <img src="kyoto.jpg" alt="Description of image" width="300"/>

 ### Caribbean
-- **Saint Lucia:** Enjoying the tropical beauty and vibrant culture. :st_lucia:
+- **Saint Lucia:** Enjoying the tropical beauty and vibrant culture. 🇱🇨
-- **Jamaica:** Embracing the lively music and warm beaches. :jamaica:
+- **Jamaica:** Embracing the lively music and warm beaches. 🇯🇲
-- **Dominican Republic:** Relaxing in the tropical paradise. :dominican_republic:
+- **Dominican Republic:** Relaxing in the tropical paradise. 🇩🇴

 Now, let's switch gears from adventures and explorations to my professional journey! 🚀💼